 What is the Child and Adult Care Food Program?

-CACFP is the Child and Adult Care Food Program, a Federal program that provides healthy meals and snacks to children and adults receiving day care.
-It plays a vital role in improving the quality of daycare and making it more affordable for many low-income families.
+The Child and Adult Care Food Program (CACFP) is a Federal program that sets standards and provides reimbursement for healthy meals and snacks served to eligible children and adults.
+The program plays a vital role in improving the quality of daycare and makes daycare more affordable for many low-income families.